The following post is from Kat of Inspired To Action:

 1. Keep the journal in a public spot where everyone can see and reach it.

 It’s important that the journal stays in the same spot so that it is easily found and even the smaller members of the family can reach it.
 It’s also important that it be kept out in the open so that everyone remembers to check it often and the journal stays active.
+Create a gratitude journal where family members can write names of people and things they are grateful.

 2. Keep a list of possible questions in the front or back of the journal.